-- Support for a variety of messaging channels-Messages can be sent and received through Email, IM (XMPP), SMS (SMPP), and Voice.
-Messages can also be delivered to a user's SOA/WebCenter Worklist. - Two-way Messaging-In addition to sending messages from applications to users (referred to as outbound messaging), users can initiate messaging interactions (inbound messaging).
-For example, a user can send an e-mail or text message to a specified address; the message is routed to the appropriate application which can then respond to the user or invoke another process according to its business logic. - User Messaging Preferences-End users can use a web interface to define preferences for how and when they receive messaging notifications.
-Applications immediately become more flexible; rather than deciding whether to send to a user's e-mail address or instant messaging client, the application can simply send the message to the user, and let UMS route the message according to the user's preferences.
+- Support for a variety of messaging channels: Messages can be sent and received through email, instant messaging (IM) (XMPP), short message service (SMS) (SMPP), and voice.
+Messages can also be delivered to a user's SOA/WebCenter worklist. - Two-way messaging: In addition to sending messages from applications to users (referred to as outbound messaging), users can initiate messaging interactions (inbound messaging).
+For example, a user can send an email or text message to a specified address; the message is routed to the appropriate application that can then respond to the user or invoke another process according to its business logic. - User messaging preferences: End users can use a web interface to define preferences for how and when they receive messaging notifications.
+Applications immediately become more flexible; rather than deciding whether to send to a user's email address or IM client, the application can simply send the message to the user, and let UMS route the message according to the user's preferences.